day8/lein-git-inject/README.md

   ;; The regex you supply has two jobs:
   ;;  1. to "match" a version tag
   ;;  2. to return one capturing group which extracts the text within the tag which is to ;;     be used as the version.
-In the example below, the regex will match the tag "v/1.2.3" ;;     but it will capture the "1.2.3" part and it is THAT part which will be used as the version.
+In the example below, the regex will match the tag "version/1.2.3" ;;     but it will capture the "1.2.3" part and it is THAT part which will be used in the computed version.
   :git-inject {
-    :version-pattern  #"^v\/(.*)$" }
+    :version-pattern  #"^version\/(.*)$" }
 )
 ```